Foods that make your child sleep!!

 How can sleep be induced with the help of food?

-The answer would be the chemical components which are present in a few foods like tryptophan.
+The answer would be the chemical components that are present in a few foods like tryptophan.
 Tryptophan is an amino acid that our bodies use to synthesize proteins.

 This tryptophan also produces a brain chemical called serotonin from which melatonin (which is so essential for sleep that it’s named the ‘sleep hormone’) is manufactured in our body.